w3f/polkadot-wiki/docs/maintain-guides-society-kusama.md

 `Bids`: A list of users who submitted a bid to join the society.

 ## User Types

 Below are the various types of users at different stages.

 `Bidder` - A token holder who intends to join the society by placing a bid.

-`Candidate` - Those selected bidders will become a candidate to wait for the members of society to vote for.
+`Candidate` - The selected bidders that will be voted on by members of the society.

-`Suspended Candidate` - Those selected bidders who failed to join the society.
+`Suspended Candidate` - The candidates that failed to join the society.

 `Member` - Member of the society.